 Chinese New Year is celebrated at different times across the globe.
 Whilst most Europeans are used to New Year being celebrated on the 31st of December, other countries and cultures across the globe celebrate at a different time.

 This year we are celebrating the Chinese New Year on 25th January.
 The Chinese New Year is normally celebrated at the end of January or in February (depending on the Chinese calendar) and is a cause for countrywide celebrations.
 In celebration of the New Year, Chinese people finish their cleaning the day before New Year’s, so as not to sweep out good fortune on the first day of the New Year!

 What’s more… the start of a new year brings the year of a new animal.
 Each different animal signifies different traits for the year and apparently indicates the characteristics of the person born in that year.
 From Year of The Rat to Year of The Dragon… the Chinese new calendar shows appreciation for the animal kingdom.

-However, this appreciation often takes the form of a large fireworks display, which not only entertains but also apparently wards off bad spirits for the coming year – this upcoming year – the Year of the Rat!
+Moreover, this appreciation often takes the form of a large fireworks display.
+Which not only entertains but also apparently wards off bad spirits for the coming year – this upcoming year – the Year of the Rat!

 TYPICAL NEW YEARS’ CELEBRATIONS ACROSS THE GLOBE

 Whilst the Chinese celebrate at a different time from Europe, which might feel peculiar to Europeans, that does not automatically mean that different European countries are exempt from their own strange customs!
-So, what do people do in Germany, Spain and Denmark?
+What do people do in Germany, Spain and Denmark?